Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-Many people also expressed practical concerns about the potential safety issues that immersive MR street play can result in.
-There is a common concern about tread accidents due to the players being too immersed in the MR game and ignoring the context in reality (5/63).
-One person commented online about the MOFA videos: \emph{"I do worry that one of my kids is going to get trampled by an adult who can't see because he's too busy slaying a dragon."} (15)

-The other major concern is about the HMD device being stolen (2/63).
-People worried that putting an iPhone in the headset would bring a \emph{"significant risk of phone theft in major cities"} (L25).
+Many people expressed practical concerns about the potential safety issues that immersive MR street play may result in (5/63).
+There is a common concern about collision accidents due to the players being too immersed in the MR game and ignoring the real-world context among online respondents.
+One person commented about the MOFA videos, \dquote{I do worry that one of my kids is going to get trampled by an adult who can't see because he's too busy slaying a dragon} (L17).
+Another major concern is about the HMD device being stolen (2/63).
+People worried that putting an iPhone in the headset would bring a \dquote{significant risk of phone theft in major cities} (L24).